Tassadar921/Login-Traduction/README.md

 - import the SQL file from /back/sql_file into your server and make sure you can connect from a local server

-- go in the /back folder
+- go in the /back folder:

 	- npm i
 	- node server.js

-- in another terminal, go in the /front folder
+- in another terminal, go in the /front folder:

 	- npm i
 	- ionic serve

+Enjoy !